 The Hay Library develops and maintains materials for the use of students, faculty and staff, and community members.
 The library collections include about 45,000 books, approximately 100 periodical subscriptions, and over 2,500 audio visual items.
 Hay Library also subscribes to various online databases and eResources including a collection of over 50,000 ebooks.
 WYLDCAT (Wyoming Library Database) is the online, statewide, library materials catalog.
 WYLDCAT provides access to more than a million titles in over 80 Wyoming libraries.
 Library users can locate and reserve books, renew items and place interlibrary loan requests with a simple click.

 Anyone with a library card issued in Wyoming can check out materials from the Hay Library.
 The loan period for students and community members is 4 weeks for most items.
 The loan period for faculty and staff is one semester, or 16 weeks.
 Access to Hay Library databases and eResources is only available to Western students, faculty, and staff.
 To access online library collections and databases log into MyWestern, and click on the library icon.
 All Wyoming residents have access to databases and eResources through their local public library, or through the Wyoming State Library

 The library is open for use to everyone although use by Western students is given top priority.
-A total of 11 private study rooms are available and may be reserved upon request.
-Three of the study rooms are installed with TVs, DVD players, and VCRs.
+A total of 12 private study rooms are available and may be reserved upon request.
+Some of the study rooms are equipped with computer screens or TVs, DVD players, and VCRs.
 Two of the study rooms are large enough for a group of approximately 6 people.
 The ‘Library Instruction Area’, a large space with tables, chairs, and large display screen, may also be reserved.
 Wifi is available throughout the library.